Nissan Institute of Japanese Studies

 Expand All

-There are several standard sized pay and display parking spaces on Winchester Road – some directly outside the Nissan Institute.
+• There are several standard sized pay and display parking spaces on Winchester Road – some directly outside the Nissan Institute.
 Blue Badge holders are able to park here free of charge for unlimited periods.
-For further information on parking, please follow the link below to the City Council’s useful Accessible Oxford Guide.

-The level entrance has automatic powered sliding doors which open onto a large lobby.
+• The entrance has automatic powered sliding doors opening onto an large lobby.
+The door has a clear width of at least 80cm.

 Please click on the thumbnails below to enlarge: